bxparks/rpn83p/docs/USER_GUIDE_UNIT.md

 ## Catalog of Supported Units

 The following is the complete list of supported units in RPN83P.
 There are 169 units organized into 12 unit types.
-All units from both the HP-19BII and the TI-85 calculators are included.
+All 63 units on the HP-19BII and 90 units on the TI-85 calculators are included.
 A unit can be converted to any other unit within the same unit type.

 The columns in the table mean the following: